 ONGEA 2018 | NAIROBI | Panelist

 PANELS + CONFERENCES

-This work is self-funded from my web development work and is mostly pro bono, which offers the flexibly and reactiveness to impact on smaller initiatives, where the formal funding models struggle.
+This work is self-funded from my commercial work, which offers the flexibly and reactiveness to impact on smaller initiatives, where the formal funding models struggle.

 This close involvement in a scene over time, focusing on individual artist development and scene infrastructure, gives me a unique perspective and much data to add to discussions about the music business in East Africa.